The trustee of your Family / Discretionary Trust may be:

 ⚖️ One or more individuals; or

-A Corporate Trustee is normally a private (i.e. proprietary limited) "Special Purpose" company incorporated with ASIC for the sole purpose of acting as the trustee of your trust.
+A Corporate Trustee is normally a private (i.e. proprietary limited) dedicated 'Sole Purpose' Pty.
+Ltd. company incorporated under the Corporations Act Cth.
+(2001) with ASIC for the sole purpose of acting as the corporate trustee of your Family / Discretionary Trust.

 A trustee company, or in other words a Corporate Trustee is: